 & Groby Sings Under the Stars – songs from The Greatest Showman and a wide variety of stellar hits.

 2020 Groby Sings On the Road - a selection of songs from Calamity Jane and other travelling favourites began rehearsals but was suspended due to the pandemic.

 & Carry On Groby Sings - a special sing at home weekend was co-ordinated by the Management Team featuring the songs from previous seasons chosen by a poll of all singers.

-We are now taking Groby Sings into the future under the musical direction of Simon Lubkowski starting with Groby Sings On the Road Again - a selection of travelling favourites including three by Simon and Garfunkel.
+2022 We started taking Groby Sings into the future under the musical direction of Simon Lubkowski starting with Groby Sings On the Road Again - a selection of travelling favourites including three by Simon and Garfunkel.